AlignmentSystems/electron/docs/api/menu-item.md

 #### `menuItem.accelerator`

-A `Accelerator` (optional) indicating the item's accelerator, if set.
+An `Accelerator` (optional) indicating the item's accelerator, if set.

+#### `menuItem.userAccelerator` _Readonly_ _macOS_

+An `Accelerator | null` indicating the item's [user-assigned accelerator](https://developer.apple.com/documentation/appkit/nsmenuitem/1514850-userkeyequivalent?language=objc) for the menu item.

+**Note:** This property is only initialized after the menu has been used once either via `.popup` or via `setApplicationMenu`.
+The value will always be `null` until that happens.
+It is also possible that users assign accelerators while the menu is running, if you want the latest possible value of `userAccelerator` ensure you call `setApplicationMenu` or `popup` just before checking this property.

 #### `menuItem.icon`